 I know a couple who wears a ring crafted from shiny metal, and her partner chooses the black cobalt.
 Even if they do not match, their sentiment remains.

 8. Look for an LGBTQ+ Friendly Jeweller

-Stepping in a jewellery store with your lesbian fiancé looking for a wedding band can be pretty intimidating, especially if you are looking for a non-traditional band.
+Stepping into a jewellery store with your fiancé looking for a lesbian wedding band can be pretty intimidating, especially if you are looking for a non-traditional band.